Chromecast Is Bumming Me Out

 The new third-generation Chromecast is just like the old second-generation Chromecast except for a design upgrade and a couple of new software features.
 It’s also still $35.

 The hardware itself maintains the same puck-plus-HDMI-cable as before, except instead of the glossy plastic shell with the Chromecast logo carved into it, there’s now a matte case with a little Google “G” on the front.
-The HDMI plug also no longer clings to the puck magnetically for easier storage, with is something you probably never noticed anyways.
+The HDMI plug also no longer clings to the puck magnetically for easier storage, which is something you probably never noticed anyways.
 The new Chromecast also comes in white and charcoal.

 On the software side of things, the Chromecast now supports 1080p video at 60fps.
 This is remarkable for a couple of reasons.
 The first is the reminder that older Chromecasts supported 1080p at 30fps and 720p at 60fps.
-The very slight spec bump is tough in a world, where 4K video is the standard on set top boxes these days.
+The very slight spec bump is tough in a world, where 4K video is the standard on set-top boxes these days.
 Google has been selling a 4K-capable device called the Chromecast Ultra for a couple years, but that little dongle will cost you $70.

 Advertisement